jalfiler/group-covid-dtc/README.md

 This research was done by a group of 5 students at Seattle University on the effects of Covid-19 on Unemployment.
 Each questions was broken down into three different branches in R.

+(1st Question: Jill & Jomaica, 2nd Question: Taylor, 3rd Question: Erik & Kristen)

 During the course of this research, we examined how the retail sector and the economy have been affected by COVID-19.
 We will highlight the results from our study based on the three questions below.
+The variables used for each  question is under the README file - Q1_README, Q2_README, Q3_README.

-(Our finished code is in the folder: Code > Working Files folder) and our final analysis is located in the Code folder in an RMarkdown named Final-Analysis.html).
+(Our finished code is in the folder: Code > Working Files folder) and our final analysis is located in the Code folder in an RMarkdown file named Final-Analysis.html).

 1. How has COVID affected the health of the retail industry, as measured by employment?